Đề ôn thi Đề thi vào lớp 10 Trường THPT Chuyên KHXH môn Tiếng Anh - Mã đề KHXH-27

 Sarah: Be careful, Minh.
 Those high-end phones often cost an arm and a leg when they first come out.

-1. are quite affordable
+1. are extremely expensive

-2. are extremely expensive
+2. are quite affordable

 3. are difficult to hold